 1. Thaw the shrimp.
 Thaw according to package instructions.
 This may be done by placing the shrimp in a colander set over a bowl overnight, or by rinsing the shrimp in cold running water for several minutes until thawed.

-FAQs
+Recipe FAQs

 How long does shrimp take to grill?

-How to tell when shrimp is done
+How can you tell when grilled shrimp is done?

 Shrimp is fully cooked when it is white or opaque, and it curls so that the tail meets the head.

-Why does my shrimp taste rubbery?
+Why does my grilled shrimp taste rubbery?

 Shrimp is rubbery or chewy when it’s overcooked.